Using Emojis in Ad Text Boosts CTR!

 Emojis have become ubiquitous in text messages, private online messaging, and even blog posts and other written communications.
 But did you ever think Google would allow them in AdWords ads?

-We recently discovered that AdWords is, in fact, allowing emojis in some ads.
+We recently discovered that Google Ads (formerly known as AdWords) is, in fact, allowing emojis in some ads.
 Our data scientist Mark Irvine ran some tests this week using (willing) client accounts and we have some early - and promising - results to share.

 Mark noticed that there was no real rhyme or reason as to which emojis were accepted and which were rejected by Google as “punctuation errors.”
 He did get this one through for testing and as you can see, it was served about 10% more than the non-emoji ad.
 It also received 4 clicks to the other ad’s 0!